NBA Rumors: Proposed Blockbuster Would Form Nuggets’ ‘Big Three’ Of Zach LaVine, Nikola Jokic & Jamal Murray

-The Denver Nuggets entered the 2020-21 NBA season with the goal of fully dominating the loaded Western Conference and winning the NBA championship title.
-However, with Jamal Murray’s inconsistent performance, it remains a big question mark if they are capable of making a huge noise this year.
+The Denver Nuggets entered the 2020-21 NBA season aiming to fully dominate the loaded Western Conference.
+However, with Jamal Murray’s inconsistent performance, it remains a big question mark if they are capable of reaching this goal.
 Even if Murray improves his performance and starts performing like an All-Star, some people believe that the Nuggets still need more star power around Nikola Jokic to have a realistic chance of dethroning the reigning NBA champions Los Angeles Lakers.

 One of the players that the Nuggets could target before the 2021 trade deadline is Zach LaVine of the Chicago Bulls.
 In a recent article, Robbie Stratakos of ClutchPoints came up with a blockbuster trade idea that would enable the Nuggets to form a “Big Three” of LaVine, Jokic, and Murray in the 2020-21 NBA season.
 In the proposed scenario, Denver would be sending a package that includes Gary Harris, Zeke Nnaji, a 2021 first-round pick, and a 2024 first-round pick to Chicago in exchange for LaVine.